ethereum/portal-network-specs/witness.md

         replaced.

-3. When checking the root hash:
+3. When checking the candidate root hash:
-    - The root hash of the built trie MUST be equal to what we expect.
+    - The candidate root hash of the built trie MUST be equal to the expected root hash.

 ## Implementer's guide